-Harsher in Hindsight: How much Clancy got right about the drug war in Columbia is borderline prescient.
-To start with, Operation CAPER involves intercepting cell-phone calls in order to gather actionable intelligence against the cartels; in the 80's to the early 90's, American ELINT-gathering units of the ISA, then known as Centra Spike, were crucial in dismantling the operations of the biggest cartel in Columbia at the time, the Medellin Cartel.
+- Harsher in Hindsight: How much Clancy got right about the drug war in Colombia is borderline prescient.
+To start with, Operation CAPER involves intercepting cell-phone calls in order to gather actionable intelligence against the cartels; in the 80's to the early 90's, American ELINT-gathering units of the ISA, then known as Centra Spike, were crucial in dismantling the operations of the biggest cartel in Colombia at the time, the Medellin Cartel.
 Next, it is decided to make the laser-guided bomb strikes against significant cartel heads look like the actions of disaffected anti-government guerillas; in real-life, vengeful vigilante groups like Los Pepes began to lash out against the cartels as the body count from narcoterrorist acts began to rise.
 Then, Escobedo, an expy of the real-life Pablo Escobar, is brought down by the light infantry team headed by John Clark.
-The real-life Pablo Escobar was killed in a raid by a unit specially trained by US Special Forces advisors, with the very real evidence that those same advisors had taken part in those raids (it is speculated that Escobar was actually killed by a Delta Force sniper covering the Columbian assault team).
+The real-life Pablo Escobar was killed in a raid by a unit specially trained by US Special Forces advisors, with the very real evidence that those same advisors had taken part in those raids (it is speculated that Escobar was actually killed by a Delta Force sniper covering the Colombian assault team).

-Literal Genie: Cortez confesses everything after he's captured in exchange for immunity from US prosecution, since trying to figure out which laws he broke would've involved a huge political mess.
+- Literal Genie: Cortez confesses everything after he's captured in exchange for immunity from US prosecution, since trying to figure out which laws he broke would've involved a huge political mess.
 So in a gleefully ironic moment, he's "repatriated" to the Cuban intelligence service that taught him all of his tricks and that he betrayed.

-Magnificent Bastard: Cortez, Cortez, and again Cortez.
+- Magnificent Bastard: Cortez, Cortez, and again Cortez.
 The man very nearly gets away with manipulating several drug cartels and the US forces sent to hunt them by playing them like a fiddle.
 He's no coward, either: his Crowning Moment of Magnificent Bastardry involves setting up an assassination attempt on himself and then manipulating the cartel into trusting him.
 Holy shit.

-What the Hell, Hero?: the US uses a lot of morally questionable and highly illegal methods to combat the drug trade, and some of the methods actually work.
+- What the Hell, Hero?: The US uses a lot of morally questionable and highly illegal methods to combat the drug trade, and some of the methods actually work.
 On a smaller scale, law enforcement agencies—the Coast Guard and an Alabama police department—use similarly extralegal tricks to bring about justice, and the climax features Jack Ryan and the Pave Low crew disobeying orders to rescue the soldiers.
 Clancy notes that success doesn't justify the illegal nature of many of those actions.